itteco/meteor-oembed/README.md

 ### Examples

-Here is integration diff into meteor `todo` example application (shows embed if todo's text is url): [meteor-todo-iframely-oembed-demo](https://github.com/nleush/meteor-todo-iframely-oembed-demo/commit/1b9f52ae4fc4a25dba617de0edbdf59633ecd1e5)
+Here is integration diff into meteor `todos` example application (shows embed if todo's text is url): [meteor-todo-iframely-oembed-demo](https://github.com/nleush/meteor-todo-iframely-oembed-demo/commit/1b9f52ae4fc4a25dba617de0edbdf59633ecd1e5)

 And one more small demo app used to test package: [meteor-iframely-demo](https://github.com/nleush/meteor-iframely-demo).